• Art magazine

 Sustainability and environmental friendliness

-The wooden magic of the future
+The magic of wood in the future

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.